Why SpringBoot is so popular and how to learn SpringBoot effectively?

 4. Addresses modern business needs

-Modern application needs have changed and are continuously changing so rapidly.
-We can’t wait for 3 to 4 years release cycle to get new features.
+Modern application needs have changed and are continuously changing rapidly.
+We can’t wait for a 3 to 4-year release cycle to get new features.
 We need frameworks with rapid release cycles to support these business needs.

 5. Spring Developer Community

-This is the best part of Spring framework.
-You can find a million blogs with fantastic blog posts on Spring framework.
+This is the best part of the Spring framework.
+You can find a million blogs with fantastic blog posts on the Spring framework.
 You can almost find a solution to every problem on StackOverflow.
-You can reach out to Spring Developer team via Twitter easily.
+You can reach out to the Spring Developer team via Twitter easily.

 Challenges with Spring and SpringBoot

-When I talk to some people (both juniors and experienced developers) one thing they keep saying is “Spring is huge and complex”.
-But I have exact opposite opinion on it.
-After talking to them more about why they feel Spring is complex, I understood why they are feeling like that.
-It is the same reason why I feel Learning JavaScript frameworks is complex.
+When I talk to some people (both juniors and experienced developers), one thing they keep saying is, “Spring is huge and complex.”
+But I have the exact opposite opinion on it.
+After talking to them more about why they feel Spring is complex, I understood why they are feeling that way.
+It is the same reason why I feel learning JavaScript frameworks is complex.

-What I should have done is stop chasing all frameworks/tools and learn barebones JS or ES6 first, and pick one framework, say ReactJS, and one build tool like WebPack and just learn how to use them together properly.
+What I should have done is stop chasing all frameworks/tools and learn bare-bones JS or ES6 first, and then pick one framework, say ReactJS, and one build tool, like WebPack, and just learn how to use them together properly.

-IMHO, Some Spring modules are complex.
-Sometime back I had to dig deeper into Spring Security source code and I feel it is very complex because it has customization hooks for almost everything.
+- IMHO, some Spring modules are complex.
+Some time back, I had to dig deeper into the Spring Security source code, and I feel it is very complex because it has customization hooks for almost everything.

 How to learn Spring and SpringBoot effectively?